TomoBabel/cets-nonrigid/README.md

 # cets-nonrigid

-Sampled non-rigid alignment exchange between AreTomo3, Warp and RELION 5, using CETS as the authoritative model for geometry, globals and scientific metadata.
+Sampled non-rigid alignment exchange between AreTomo3, Warp and RELION 5, using CETS as the authoritative model for geometry, globals and acquisition metadata.
 Tilt-series deformation and movie motion are supported in all twelve directions.

 This development package depends on the CETS schema's